sergelogvinov/sergelogvinov.github.io/README.md

 ## Kubernetes world

-I have been using the Kubernetes since 0.3 version.
+I have been using Kubernetes since version 0.3.
-Kubeadm was unstable and I made my tools to bootstrap the cluster.
+When Kubeadm was unstable,
-The first edition was based on a puppet.
+I created my own tools to bootstrap Kubernetes clusters.
-When I replaced it by [ansible-role-kubernetes](https://github.com/sergelogvinov/ansible-role-kubernetes), my own solution (The hard way).
+The first version was based on Puppet, and later I transitioned to using my custom solution [ansible-role-kubernetes](https://github.com/sergelogvinov/ansible-role-kubernetes), the hard way.
 Now it is deprecated, and does not supported anymore.

 Average bootstrap time on bare metal: